jnaidu/IoTGitBook/getting_started.md

 This diagram demonstrates the overall standard view of the process for submitting an application and gaining access to Covisint Platform.
 As you can see from the diagram, there are a number of steps required  to gain access .
 This section will provide additional detailed information on how to obtain access.

+Typical workflow to gain access to Covisint APIs